apache/nuttx/drivers/eeprom/README.txt

   drivers/mtd/at24xx.c
   ---------------------
-  This is drier for I2C-based at24cxx EEPROM (at24c32 ,at24c64, at24c128,
+  This is a driver for I2C-based at24cxx EEPROM (at24c32, at24c64, at24c128,
   at24c256, at24c512).
-This driver driver is currently provided as an MTD driver but could easily be modified to support the character driver interface
+This driver is currently provided as an MTD driver but could easily be modified to support the character driver interface.

 File Systems
 ============